AASTHA2020/my-demo-folder/README.md

 # my-demo-folder
-This is my first Git Repository
+This is my first Git Repository.
+Author- Aastha Modi